-Alive. aka Alive is a 2018 Canadian horror feature film directed and edited by Rob Grant (Fake Blood; Mon Ami; Yesterday) from a screenplay by Chuck McCue and Jules Vincent.
-The movie stars Thomas Cocquerel, Camille Stopps, Angus Macfadyen (Saw III and IV) and Chantal Perron.
+Alive. is a 2018 Canadian horror feature film directed and edited by Rob Grant (Harpoon; Fake Blood; Mon Ami; Yesterday) from a screenplay by Chuck McCue and Jules Vincent.
+The 775 Media Corp-Vamanos Films production stars Thomas Cocquerel (Escape Room 2), Camille Stopps (The Strain TV series), Angus Macfadyen (3022; Saw III and IV; Braveheart) and Chantal Perron.

-Having played the festival circuit, Alive. has been picked up by sales agent SC Films International and will be marketed at this year’s American Film Market (AFM) in Santa Monica, California.
+Having played the festival circuit, Alive. was picked up by sales agent SC Films International and marketed at the American Film Market (AFM) in Santa Monica, California.

 “Rob Grant’s direction kept Alive. tense throughout, even through the early – fairly slow – half.
-That first half showed the patients gradually healing and gradually developing some strength and confidence; which clearly took several days, so there was no point rushing the action as such.
-The writers also took care to lay down several clues and make sure everything made internal sense so that the mystery reveal (yes, there is a resolution) fitted at the end.”
-Alice Field, Ready Steady Cut!
+That first half showed the patients gradually healing and gradually developing some strength and confidence […] The writers also took care to lay down several clues and make sure everything made internal sense so that the mystery reveal (yes, there is a resolution) fitted at the end.”
+Ready Steady Cut!

 “This story has been done countless times in film and TV narratives, and given the plot’s limited locations, a dozen or so “captivity” films come to mind when watching.
 That being said, Grant’s delivery of this movie is immaculate and audiences will find few faults to pick up on.
 The chemistry he elicits between the performers is exceptional and the thrilling final third has a jaunty pace that will get fingernails firmly driven into chair arms.”
 UK Film Review